nuatmochoi/influxdb-mcp-http-server/TESTS.md

 When tests are failing:

+1. Add detailed logging throughout your server implementation
-1. Check Docker container status: `docker ps -a`
+2. Check Docker container status: `docker ps -a`
-2. View detailed logs from containers: `docker logs <container-id>`
+3. View detailed logs from containers: `docker logs <container-id>`
-3. Run tests with increased verbosity: `npm test -- --verbose`
+4. Run tests with increased verbosity: `npm test -- --verbose`
-4. Check if ports are in use: `lsof -i :<port>`
+5. Check if ports are in use: `lsof -i :<port>`
+6. Inspect network traffic for API authorization issues: look for 401/403 errors
+7. Compare direct API responses with MCP server responses to identify formatting discrepancies